 - Your business must start processing personal data in accordance with principles set out in the GDPR

 - Persons over 16 years can consent to the processing of personal data, but those who are below that need consent of their parents or guardians.

 - Individuals have the right to access their data, erase their data, request to restrict their data, and data portability.

 Complete a DPIA (Data Protection Impact Assessment)

-If your business processes data in large-scale and possesses high-risk to the rights and freedoms of individuals, then, it’s mandatory for your business to complete a DPIA (Data Protection Impact Assessment).
+If your business processes data on a large-scale and possesses high-risk to the rights and freedom of individuals, then, it’s mandatory for your business to complete a DPIA (Data Protection Impact Assessment).
 A DPIA is required if your business:

-- Processes a systematic and extensive evaluation of the personal aspects of an individual, including profiling.
+- Processes systematic and extensive evaluation of the personal aspects of an individual, including profiling.